 Chichen Itza is by far the most well-known attraction in Yucatan and maybe in the whole country!

 Chichen Itza is a huge complex of Mayan ruins in a shape of pyramids built by Maya people approximately 1200 years ago.

 The famous Mayan ruins are UNESCO world heritage and one of the New 7 Wonders of the World.
 Even if you are in your all-inclusive relaxing vacation, a day trip is totally worth it, it is such an impressive place!

-By the way, a fact that I have learnt in Chichen Itza – Mayan calendar consists of periods, the period changes every …. years, and 2012 is supposed to be the year when those periods change, not the end of the world like many people thought.
+By the way, a fact that I have learnt in Chichen Itza – Mayan calendar consists of periods, the period changes every 2 880 000 days, and December 21 in 2012, at 11:11 UTC is supposed to be the year when those periods change, not the end of the world like many people thought.

 Keep in mind that the area is big, it is not only one pyramid that you see on all the pictures, it is an ensemble of many greatly preserved ruins.
 You need at least 1,5 hour to discover everything with no rush.

 The entrance fee to Chichen Itza is 242 MXN (~14,5 USD),or 453 pesos (~25 USD) if you want to see the night show.

 What is this night show?
 Well, basically it is a light show projected on the main pyramid.
 You can come at 6 p.m., see Chichen Itza by the day light, the show starts at 8 p.m. when it is darker and lasts 30 minutes.